13 Ways to Grow and Succeed in Your One-Person Home-Based Business

 What would happen if you developed your business idea and your marketing of it, around a very specific niche within a wider product market?
 When you can cater to a specific target market and then anticipate and satisfy those customer needs you can accomplish and exceed your marketing goals.
-The trick is to deliver your message in the right places, which these days happens to be on-line and on social media.
+The trick is to deliver your message in the right places, which these days happens to be online and on social media.
 Budgeting and planning social media campaigns in a timely manner is important so you don't get swallowed up in the sea of social interactions.

 Keeping your receipts filed and your bookkeeping up to date may be something you want to hire out.
-Recording all relevant financials and keeping them up to date is time consuming and not everyone's cup of tea.
-It may be worthwhile to bring in a bookkeeper one day a month to help keep the shoe box under control.
-If your financials fit into the Quadrant 4 box, its time to put finding a bookkeeper into your Quadrant 2, before it becomes a Quadrant 1 emergency.
+Recording all relevant financials and keeping them up to date is time-consuming and not everyone's cup of tea.
+It may be worthwhile to bring in a bookkeeper one day a month to help keep the shoebox under control.
+If your financials fit into the Quadrant 4 box, it's time to put finding a bookkeeper into your Quadrant 2, before it becomes a Quadrant 1 emergency.

-11. Keeping it Efficient
+11. Keep It Efficient

 Many a business mind plans for tomorrow at the end of today.
 Dividing tasks into the decision matrix helps to keep you on track so that you can actually spend a small amount of time doing Quadrant 4 activities towards the end of your day while setting your business on the fast track for success.

 It is always wise to find out what small and large like-minded businesses are doing and how they are doing it.
 Mimicking them is only wise if what they are doing is effective.
-There are many on-line tools that show how many hits their website gets, and so on, too many to mention here.
-Google can be your best friend or your best time waster but stats can be very useful in developing your business.
+There are many online tools that show how many hits their website gets, and so on, too many to mention here.
+Google can be your best friend or your best time waster, but stats can be very useful in developing your business.

 Whether your business is a part-time or a full-time venture, you only have so much time to devote to it.
 It is so easy to get involved in things that do not grow or improve you or your business.